 In this section we discuss the metallicity obtained from the three runs described in Sect.
 4.2.
-This allows us to have a global idea of how each method is performing.
+This allows us to have a global view of how the different method compare to each other.
 We further discuss the impact that our stellar parameters have on the ionization balance, and finally we present the NLTE corrections.